-General and administrative costs incurred by the Aerospace segment operations that charged such costs to inventory during 2014 and 2013 were \$39.2 million and \$37.4 million, respectively.
-The estimated amounts of general and administrative costs remaining in contracts in process at December 31, 2014 and 2013, are \$10.2 million and \$5.4 million, respectively.
+General and administrative costs charged to inventory by Aerospace segment operations during 2015 and 2014 were \$15.8 million and \$39.2 million, respectively.
+The estimated amounts of general and administrative costs remaining in contracts in process at December 31, 2015 and 2014, are \$13.5 million and \$10.2 million, respectively.
 These estimates are based on the ratio of such costs to total costs of production.

-The Company had inventory of \$7.4 million and \$8.0 million as of December 31, 2014 and 2013, respectively, on consignment at customer locations, the majority of which is located with Distribution segment customers.
+The Company had inventory of \$6.5 million and \$7.4 million as of December 31, 2015 and 2014, respectively, on consignment at customer locations, the majority of which is located with Distribution segment customers.

-Inventories include amounts associated with matters such as contract changes, negotiated settlements and claims for unanticipated contract costs, which totaled \$13.3 million and \$11.6 million at December 31, 2014 and 2013, respectively.
+Inventories include amounts associated with matters such as contract changes, negotiated settlements and claims for unanticipated contract costs, which totaled \$7.1 million and \$13.3 million at December 31, 2015 and 2014, respectively.
+The reduction in this balance is due to the resolution of the of the AH-1Z claims as discussed further in Note 16, Commitments and Contingencies.

-K-MAX® inventory of \$17.2 million and \$17.0 million as of December 31, 2014 and 2013, respectively, is included in contracts and other work in process inventory and finished goods.
-Management believes that a significant portion of this K-MAX® inventory will be sold after December 31, 2015, based upon the anticipation of supporting the fleet for the foreseeable future.
+K-MAX® inventory of \$14.9 million and \$17.2 million as of December 31, 2015 and 2014, respectively, is included in contracts and other work in process inventory and finished goods.
+Management believes that a significant portion of this K-MAX® inventory will be sold after December 31, 2016, based upon the anticipation of additional aircraft manufacturing and supporting the fleet for the foreseeable future.

-At December 31, 2014 and 2013, \$23.5 million and \$43.8 million, respectively, of SH-2G(I), formerly SH-2G(A), inventory was included on the Company's balance sheet in contracts and other work in process inventory.
-On May 8, 2013, the Company announced that it had entered into a \$120.6 million contract with the New Zealand MoD for the sale of ten SH-2G(I) Super Seasprite aircraft, spare parts, a full mission flight simulator, and related logistics support.
-Although a substantial portion of the SH-2G(I) inventory will be used in the performance of this new contract, management believes that \$4.1 million of the SH-2G(I) inventory will be sold after December 31, 2015, based upon the time needed to prepare the aircraft for sale and the requirements of our customer.
+At December 31, 2015 and 2014, \$9.0 million and \$23.5 million, respectively, of SH-2G(I), formerly SH-2G(A), inventory was included on the Company's balance sheet in contracts and other work in process inventory.
+Management believes that approximately \$4.8 million of the SH-2G(I) inventory will be sold after December 31, 2016.
+This balance represents spares requirements and inventory to be used in SH-2G programs.